Answers to Your Questions About PURE

 Students will be working with members of WOU’s faculty and staff.
-Project mentors generally are on the faculty, but staff members can also be mentors or session chairs.
+Project mentors generally are on the faculty, but staff members can also be mentors.
 Ultimately, participants may work with many members of the campus community, including other students!

 What do students learn from participating in PURE?